mugoweb/packer_configs/README.md

 For many use cases, it is enough to repackage an existing Vagrant box.

-But lets say you're planning a project that requires a local development environment, a staging environment, and a production environment.
+But let's say you're planning a project that requires a local development environment, a staging environment, and a production environment.
 You have a distributed team using different operating systems so your development environment must be reproducible and virtualized.
 Due to external constraints, the staging environment must be hosted on Cloud Provider A and the production environment must be deployed to Cloud Provider B. You're expecting a lot of traffic and need a load balancer in front of several servers.
 You've done this before and have a very specific stack in mind.

 Enter Packer.